 She studied Cello Performance at Georgia State University (Atlanta-USA), was former student of Professor Marcio Carneiro at Detmolder Musikhochshule, and received her Künstlerische Diplom Degree at Musikhochshule Münster.

-In Athens, Fabiola teaches at The Musical Horizons Conservatory and Kodàly Conservatory.
+In Athens, Fabiola teaches at Kodaly Conservatory and is member of "Diverse and Bizarre" baroque ensemble.